foodwithfire/Collab-Game/Other/objects/object1.md

 **Lemonwater** was first found during the First Monstrous War, but people thought it was poison delivered by monsters and then didn't drink it.
 At the end of the war, **Lemonwater** has immediately stopped appearing in the world.
 It seems that **Lemonwater** only appears when water is corrupted during Monstrous Wars.

+---

+### Dangers

+**Lemonwater** can become toxic if drank at high rates.
+It can occur diabetes, as well as "bewildement of awareness", which will make the drinker really confused, puzzled for simple things.
+This state generally lasts 8 hours.
+It is then not recommanded to drink more than 3 cans of **Lemonwater** per day (750 mL/day).

 #### End of report.